 - Save leftover filling to fill cupcakes, add to thumbprint cookies, or even to top ice cream!

-- This raspberry cake filling can be stored in the freezer up to a month if stored in an airtight container.
+This raspberry cake filling can be stored in the freezer for up to a month if stored in an airtight container.

 Let Me Know What You Think

 If you try this raspberry cake filling recipe, I’d love to hear what you think!
-Please leave a rating below, and a comment to let me know your thoughts 🙂
+Please leave a rating below.

 Other Recipes You Might Like: